Take the chapter quiz before and after you read this chapter.

 - A blood transfusion is only used for severe anaemia with associated cardiac failure.
 Extra magnesium is often added to feeds.

-- The mother or caregiver must be given the education and financial support to provide a good diet.
+- The parent/s or caregiver must be given the education and financial support to provide a good diet.

 - Regular follow up with weighing is essential.